How to Grow a YouTube Channel (Tips & Tricks)

 106574011 s

-While this doesn’t mean that you need to upload a video every single day, you’ll likely notice a drop in your video traffic if you only post once every few months.
+The YouTube algorithm seems to favor channels that produce content regularly.
+While this doesn’t mean you need to upload a video daily, you’ll likely notice a drop in your video traffic if you only post once every few months.

 The ideal upload frequency will also depend on your niche.
 News channels, for example, should upload relatively frequently since their content is based on current events.
+A YouTube channel centered around relatively static content (such as learning to code) can afford to upload less frequently.

 Interact With Your Audience